10 Things I've Learned About Grief

 We live in our thoughts so naturally we want to solve our problems by finding a solution.
 But feelings are in a different realm than thoughts.
 They come from our body, not our head.

-I learned about grief that it is not a problem, although it can be a very uncomfortable feeling.
+Grief is not a problem, although it can be an uncomfortable feeling.
 What can be a problem is the avoidance of grief.
-This avoidance can cause our lives to go into a standstill as we are stuck in the past and neglect the present.
+This avoidance can drive us to a standstill as we get trapped in the past and neglect the present.

 2. Suppressing, avoiding or distracting ourselves from grief postpones our pain and slows down our healing process.

-As we get past these strategies and feel our pain we heal our grief.
-But sometimes the pain of grief is unbearable, and some suppression is a necessary defense so we won't be totally overwhelmed by it.
-Yet when we make a habit of suppression and other means of not feeling we end up stuck in pain rather than moving through it.
-We can end up addicted to substances or activities that numb us.
+We heal our grief as we get past these strategies and feel our pain.
+But sometimes, the pain of grief is unbearable, and some suppression is a necessary defense so we won't be overwhelmed by it.

-3. I learned about grief that when we suppress our pain we also suppress lots of good stuff.
+3. When we suppress our pain we also suppress lots of good stuff.

 Pushing down the pain of grief (or any feeling) reduces the amount of awareness and life energy we consciously have.
 Suppression makes our world smaller!